bioinfo00/COVID19_signature_project/R/markdown/fig_S3_S4_age_sex.md

-Fig S3 S4 S5 - Impact of demographic and clinical factors on the
-COVID-19 signature performance
+Fig S3 S4 - Impact of age and sex on the COVID-19 signature performance
 ================

 Here we explore whether demographic factors (sex and aging) and disease